John J. Donovan: Civil and criminal litigation

 Subsequent to his conviction, Donovan applied for medical parole, claiming to have no more than a year left to live.
 The judge in his trial said in response, "He's not a believable person.
 I just have trouble believing anything Mr. Donovan says."
 Assistant district attorney David O'Sullivan added, "The crimes were brazen in their scope, reflecting both keen intelligence and resourcefulness and an arrogant belief in his ability to deceive and escape detection.
 The elaborate nature of these schemes, and the time and careful effort spent in attempting to carry them off, reflect a focused, even obsessive, persistence in effectuating a criminal goal."
 In a subsequent hearing, Judge Tabit observed that "due to Donovan's own history of manipulations and lies, it was impossible to tell whether his condition was genuine or another one of his elaborate hoaxes."

+In March 2023, Donovan asked the Superior Court to stay his sentence pending appeal, which if granted would release him immediately.
+However, on April 5, Judge Salim Tabit denied Donovan's request and said, "Donovan has proven himself to be nothing short of a charlatan.
+He cannot be believed; either about his health, where he would live, or that he would somehow abandon his 20-year quest to destroy his family."

 Public service

 In 1978, Donovan was a collaborator in the development of a birth defect information system for Tufts University School of Medicine.

 In 2001, Donovan established a $50,000 scholarship (John J. Donovan Family Scholarship) at Yale University.
 Through his charitable organization Children's Potential Unlimited, he donated computers to Connery Elementary School in Lynn, Massachusetts.

 In 2009, Donovan was recognized by the Essex County Trail Association for his land conservation work.
 Donovan has also done land conservation work in Vermont.